 It is important to ensure that ongoing management of investment portfolios is disciplined and based on good analysis and judgment.
-The GIC portfolio is rebalanced regularly to preserve the intended asset class mix.
+The GIC Portfolio is rebalanced regularly to preserve the intended asset class mix.
 Actively managed portfolios are reviewed regularly in light of changing market conditions and developments in our active management capabilities.

-GIC’s investment strategy is to build a portfolio comprising asset classes that can generate good long-term returns above global inflation while adhering to our Client’s risk parameters.
-There will be differences in exposures and level of risk between the GIC Portfolio and the Reference Portfolio.
+GIC’s investment strategy is to build a portfolio comprising asset classes that can generate good long-term returns above global inflation while adhering to the Client’s risk parameters.
+There will be differences in exposures and the level of risk between the GIC Portfolio and the Reference Portfolio.
 GIC allocates to a better diversified range of assets beyond just equities and bonds.
 We may also adjust our level of risk in times of market exuberance or when significant opportunities arise.
 This is all part of a disciplined, professional approach to long-term investing.

-The table below summarises the governance of the investment framework.
+The table below summarises the governance of the investment framework:

-Approves Policy Portfolio and active risk budget
+Approves the Policy Portfolio and active risk budget.

 Investment Strategies Committee

-Reviews GIC Management’s recommendations on the Policy Portfolio and active risk budget
+Reviews GIC Management’s recommendations on the Policy Portfolio and active risk budget.

-Oversees GIC's active strategies and large investments
+Oversees GIC's active strategies and large investments.

-Ensures GIC does not incur undue reputational risk in pursuit of returns
+Ensures GIC does not incur undue reputational risk in pursuit of returns.

-Advises the GIC Board on risk matters
+Advises the GIC Board on risk matters.

-Sets the overall direction of risk management policies and practices in GIC
+Sets the overall direction of risk management policies and practices in GIC.

-Reviews significant risk issues arising from GIC’s operations and investments
+Reviews significant risk issues arising from GIC’s operations and investments.

-Designs and recommends the Policy Portfolio
+Designs and recommends the Policy Portfolio.

-Implement the Policy Portfolio and active strategies
+Implement the Policy Portfolio and active strategies.

 As a disciplined, long-term value investor, we take a systematic, patient, and diversified approach in seeking investment opportunities, differentiating between an asset’s current price and its intrinsic value.